2022 Community Grants Recipients

 Kennedy School at St. Coletta’s, Tinley Park

-St. Coletta's of Illinois respectfully requests support for Oral Health Care Education Training that will assist students with understanding the importance of dental hygiene and how they can care for their oral health.
+St. Coletta's of Illinois will use the grant for Oral Health Care Education Training for students to be educated on the importance of dental hygiene and how they can care for their own oral health.
 The Kennedy School serves students diagnosed with intellectual and developmental disabilities in the South and Southwest suburbs of Chicago.
-Oral Health Training will be included as a part of the Daily Living Skills Curriculum and it will be taught by a specialist in dental hygiene for disabled individuals.
+Oral Health Training will be included as a part of the Daily Living Skills Curriculum and it will be taught by a specialist in dental hygiene for individuals with disabilities.
 St. Coletta's will hire an Oral Health Educator, author, and dental hygienist to instruct and train the students.

 University of Illinois Board of Trustees- UIC Dental School, Chicago